 Iodine.
 For warm water, you should add five drops per litre and let stand for 30 minutes.
 For cool water, you should still add five drops per litre, but let it stand for 40 minutes instead.
 If the water is cloudy, add ten drops and let it stand for 30 or 40 minutes, depending on the water temperature.
 Iodine is not safe if you are pregnant or having thyroid issues.

 Water purification tablets.
-These are a good choice if you are looking for something that is easy to carry.
+These are a good choice if you are looking for something that is easy to carry (throw a couple in your first aid kit).
 You can purchase these at your local sporting goods store.
 Follow the directions on the label.

 Ultraviolet purification

 These portable purifiers use ultraviolet (UV) rays to destroy viruses, bacteria, and protozoa.
 All you need to do is dip it into your water bottle and let it do its thing.
+It usually takes >2 minutes to purify a litre of water!
 These are compact and easy to use (once you’ve read the instructions and practiced a home) but they require batteries and might not work as effectively in the cold.

 How to choose a good water source